frontendpatterns/frontendpatterns.dev/src/content/patterns/scroll-restoration.md

 ## Solution

-Apply the Scroll Restoration pattern by remembering and restoring scroll positions when navigating backward, and reinforce it with concise examples or tests.
+Remember and restore scroll positions when navigating backward.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.